Up opening sequence: Plot

-The scene "sketch[es] out Carl's early married life with childhood sweetheart Ellie".
+The scene "sketches out Carl's early married life with childhood sweetheart Ellie".
 In general definitions, the 'sequence' excludes the earlier parts of the film's prologue in which Carl watches a filmreel about Charles F Muntz and has a dialogue sequence with Ellie.
 The sequence is "only minutes in length and almost completely silent".

-The sequence begins with a flash of a camera at their wedding, followed by their first kiss, and then shows how they fix up the house where they met so that it matches Ellie's childhood drawing.
-They spend their time doing three hobbies: cloud watching, working at the zoo, and reading together.
-On one cloud watching session, Carl points out a cloud that looks like a baby.
-Inspired, they decide to conceive a child and prepare a nursery, but as the music slows, the two learn at the doctor's office that Ellie suffered a miscarriage and they are unable to have children, leaving them devastated.
+The sequence begins with a flash of a camera at their wedding, followed by their first kiss, which is applauded by Ellie's lively family as well as Carl's stoic family.
+After fixing up the house where they met to match Ellie's childhood drawing, they spend their marriage doing three main activities: watching clouds, working at the zoo (Ellie as a tour guide and Carl as a balloon salesman), and reading together.
+During one cloud-watching session, Carl points out a cloud that looks like a baby.
+Inspired, they decide to conceive a child and prepare a nursery, but as the music slows, the two learn at the doctor's office that their attempts to have a child have failed (with it being implied that Ellie either had a miscarriage, or is infertile) leaving them devastated.
 At their house, Carl brings Ellie her childhood scrapbook, which consoles her.
 They begin to keep a spare change jar to save up for Ellie's dream trip to Paradise Falls.
 However, several events, including a flat tire, Carl breaking his leg, and the house getting damaged during a storm, cause them to repeatedly break open the jar early.